tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         return V_tplus1

     def _gibbs_sampling(self, V_0, burn_in=1000, tune=2000):
-        r"""The gibb's sampling step in training to calculate the estimates of the expectation in the gradient.
+        r"""The Gibb's sampling step in training to calculate the estimates of the expectation in the gradient.

         Parameters